ak-2485/ak-2485.github.io/index.md

 +  **A Machine-Checked Direct Proof of the Steiner-Lehmus Theorem**, Ariel Kellison.
 To appear in the Proceedings of the 11th ACM SIGPLAN International Conference on Certified Programs and Proofs ([CPP 2022](https://popl22.sigplan.org/home/CPP-2022)).

 ## Fellowships
-+ Department of Energy Computational Science Graduate Fellow [Fall 2020 - current]
++ Department of Energy Computational Science Graduate Fellowship [Fall 2020 - current]

 ## Teaching Experience
 + Summer Instructor, Cornell CS 1110 - Introduction to Computing Using Python [Summer 2020]